Level Up Your Approach: 7 Winning Enterprise SEO Strategies for B2B Brands

 An internal link connects one page of your site to another.
 While links can help visitors find other content of interest and spend more time on your site, they also serve an essential SEO purpose.
 Through internal links, you help search engines better understand your site's structure.

 Search engines can't find pages on your site if there are no links to them.
 What's more, search engines like Google view pages with more reputable links as having a higher value—which counts for internal and external links.
 You can't always control which pages point to your site, but you have full ownership of internal linking.

 Keep in mind that too many links can be overwhelming for users.
 You should optimize internal linking by selectively linking to pages that will most likely interest visitors and provide the most value.
 That way, you can help search engines crawl your site while delivering value to visitors and enhancing the user experience.

-This is why a clear internal linking strategy is a key element of any B2B SEO strategy.
+This is why a clear is a key element of any B2B SEO strategy.
 Get started by defining your most important content pieces, known as cornerstone content, and then identify pages that should link out to them on your site.
 You should also use a hierarchical format with links between parent and child pages.
 These two foundational tactics can improve your site's internal linking and drive more prominent search placements.